cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 - To accomplish this, we first build a classifier on a random sample of the 25 million observations, then record the loss of this trained model.
 Secondly, randomly assign a treatment variable to each observation in the dataset, train a classifier and record the loss.
 We then repeat the second step 500 times provided a distribution for our null hypothesis and perform a one sample T-test.
 Below, we can see the results.

+    Loss of classifier trained on treatment variable of full dataset: 0.15472727272727274 Average loss of classifers trained on random treatment variable: 0.1546344111776447 P-value = 0.227

+    We fail to reject the null hypothesis.